repetere/jsonx/manual/using-advanced-props.md

     - [4.1 \_\_template](#utility-template) - insert jxm objects from external files
     - [4.2 passprops](#utility-passprops) - pass props from parent to children elements
     - [4.3 debug](#utility-debug) - output computed advanced props and debugging information to the console
+    - [4.4 test](#utility-test) - output computed advanced props and debugging information as a string
 -  [5.
 Display Props](#display-props) - used to decide whether or not to render elements
     - [5.1 comparisonprops](#display-comparisonprops) - conditionally render elements based on prop values
     - [5.2 comparisonorprops](#display-comparisonorprops) - conditionally render elements flag to use 'or' logic instead of 'and' logic